christophsax/seasonal/README.md

          arima.model = "(0 1 1)"
     )

-`seas` fully takes care of the series argument As `seas` uses the SEATS procedure by default, the use of X11 has to be specified manually.
-When the X11 spec is added as the input (as above), the mutually exlusive and default `seats` spec is automatically removed.
-With `arima.model`, an addtional `spec.argument` entry is added to the input file to X-13ARIMA-SEATS.
-As the spec cannot be used with the default automdl spec, the latter is removed.
-A growing list of examples can be found in the [wiki][examples].
+`seas` fully takes care of the `series` spec, so no input beside the time series has to be provided.
+As `seas` uses the SEATS procedure by default, the use of X11 has to be specified manually.
+When the `x11` spec is added as the input (as above), the mutually exlusive and default `seats` spec is automatically disabled.
+With `arima.model`, an addtional `spec.argument` entry is added to the input of X-13ARIMA-SEATS.
+As the spec cannot be used with the default `automdl` spec, the latter is automatically disabled.
+The best way to learn about the relationship between the syntax of X-13ARIMA-SEATS and seasonal is to study the growing list of examples in the [wiki][examples].

 ### Priority rules

-There are several mutually exclusive specs in R. If more than one mutually exclusive specs are included, X-13ARIMA-SEATS would lead to an error.
+There are several mutually exclusive specs in X-13ARIMA-SEATS.
+If more than one mutually exclusive specs are included, X-13ARIMA-SEATS leads to an error.
 In contrast, `seas` follows a set of priority rules, where a lower priority is overwritten by a higher priority.
-Usually, the default has the lowest priority, and it is overwritten when one or several of the following `spec` inputs are provided:
+Usually, the default has the lowest priority, and is overwritten if one or several of the following `spec` inputs are provided:

 Model selection
   1. `arima`